yulrun/yulrun.github.io/GodotGAS/3_practical_implementation.md

 3. Under **Modifiers**, add a new modifier.
 4. Set the **Attribute Name** to `mana` (or whichever resource your spell uses).
 5. Set the **Operation** to `Add`, and the **Magnitude** to `-20.0`.

-   * *How it works:* Before casting, the ASC automatically projects this math.
-If subtracting 20 drops the player's mana below 0, the cast is blocked and an `ability_activation_failed` signal is sent to your UI!
+### Predictive Resource Costs
+The ASC actively predicts dynamic resource costs.
+If your spell's mana cost is dynamically modified by an Execution Calculation (e.g., a "Blood Magic" passive that doubles mana costs), the `can_afford_cost()` function generates a mock Spec, runs the math predictively, and correctly blocks the cast if the mutated cost exceeds the player's current mana.

 ### Creating the Cooldown Effect
 1. Create another `GameplayEffect` resource and name it `ge_fireball_cooldown.tres`.
 2. Set the **Duration Policy** to `Duration`.
 3. Set the **Duration** to `5.0` (seconds).
 4. Under **State Management -> Granted Tags**, add a tag to represent the cooldown, such as `State.Cooldown.Fireball`.
    * *How it works:* The ASC applies this effect and grants the tag for exactly 5 seconds.
-If the player tries to cast Fireball again, the framework sees the `State.Cooldown.Fireball` tag and blocks the cast until the 5 seconds are up.
+If the player tries to cast Fireball again, the framework sees the tag and blocks the cast until the 5 seconds are up.

 ### Linking them to the Ability
 Select your `ga_fireball.tscn` node.
 In the Inspector, under **Ability Mechanics**, drag and drop your `ge_fireball_cost.tres` into the `Cost Effect` slot, and `ge_fireball_cooldown.tres` into the `Cooldown Effect` slot.